Seattle still has the most cranes in America, and construction isn’t losing much steam

 Another eight cranes are working on commercial projects like offices, and three are at hotels.
 There are also a couple of transportation projects, one school development, a hospital and an industrial project.

-Most of the cranes are in the core of Seattle, especially in South Lake Union, but it’s easy to spot cranes across the city, from Ballard to West Seattle to Sodo.
+Most of the cranes are in the core of Seattle, especially in South Lake Union, but it’s easy to spot them across the city, from Ballard to West Seattle to Sodo.

 There’s nothing to suggest the construction craze is about to die down.
 Although apartment rents have flat-lined over the past year, developers continue to build housing at the same pace as before, and the pipeline for possible future projects hasn’t changed.

-The office market, meanwhile, continues to tighten, with vacancy rates dropping and rents rising, bolstering demand for new workspace that companies are quickly gobbling up.
+The office market, meanwhile, continues to tighten, with vacancy rates dropping and rents rising, bolstering demand for new work space that companies are quickly gobbling up.
 The Broderick Group said in a report Monday that it expects 4.4 million square feet of office space to open in Seattle over the next three years – the equivalent of six or seven skyscrapers – and about two-thirds of the space is already spoken for.

 After Los Angeles, the cities of Portland, San Francisco, New York and Chicago all have between 26 to 30 cranes each.
 Denver and Boston have less than half the number of cranes as Seattle.